fordarnold/MoneyTrzz/README.md

 # MoneyTrzz
-> Where did your money go this quarter?
+> Easy money management for you to Get Out of the Rat Race.

+This app is currently under development.

-Are you juggling multiple bank accounts, both Personal and for your Business?
-MoneyTrzz helps you track the movement of your money within your Banks.
+Keep track of your assets, your bank accounts, and of course your liabilities.

+MoneyTrzz will help you track the inflows and outflows of your money.
 And it does this while keeping the process simple for you.
 No complicated accounting jargon.
 No confusing financial diagrams.

 Try it out now at [MoneyTrzz.com](http://moneytrzz.com).
 You won't regret it.

-## Features
+## What does the app give you?
-- Master user account
+- A Master user account, with full permissions ;)
-- Multiple Business/Company accounts
+- [Premium] Multiple Business/Company accounts registration
-- Multiple Bank accounts
+- [Premium] Multiple Bank accounts registration
 - Categorised bank accounts -> _Personal or Business_, _Savings or Current or Checking_
-- Deposits
+- Deposits management
-- Withdrawals
+- Withdrawals management
-- Bank charges
+- Savings management
-- Bank account statements, filtered by Quarter or Month
+- Bank charge management
-- Aggregate savings, filtered by Quarter or Month
-- Aggregate deposits, filtered by Quarter or Month
-- Aggregate withdrawals, filtered by Quarter or Month
+- Money Reports, filtered by Quarter/Month

+# Enjoy :)

 ### License
 This application is open-sourced software licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0)